During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 In fact, we’ll go further and give a hats off to GoDaddy on compression as they’ll automatically create and serve optimized WebP versions of uploaded images (as will Wix).

-But before we get ahead ourselves…
+But before we get ahead of ourselves…

 …we should point out that they’ll also mess around with filenames.
 Again, ditto Wix.

 WordPress and Joomla won’t automatically compress your images.
-But Imagify for WordPress, and Image Recycle for Joomla are widely used, and will do the trick nicely.
+But Imagify for WordPress, and Image Recycle for Joomla are widely used and will do the trick nicely.

 Learn more about image SEO